tobihol/zotero-mas-metadata/README.md

 1. Download the [latest version](https://github.com/TobiHol/zotero-mas-metadata/releases/latest) of Zotero MAS MetaData
 2. Start Zotero and go to `Tools -> Add-ons -> Tools for all Add-ons (the small, drop-down wheel in the top right corner) -> Install Add-on From File` select the downloaded .xpi file and restart
 3. Generate your api key at https://msr-apis.portal.azure-api.net/products/project-academic-knowledge
-4. Add the key ([primary or secondary](https://docs.microsoft.com/en-us/archive/blogs/mast/why-does-an-azure-storage-account-have-two-access-keys)) to `Tools -> MASMetaData Preferences...`
+4. Add the key ([primary or secondary](https://docs.microsoft.com/en-us/archive/blogs/mast/why-does-an-azure-storage-account-have-two-access-keys)) to `Tools -> MASMetaData Preferences... -> MAS API Key`

 ## Microsoft Academic Search API